micmejia/bible-dump/AMPC/Acts/Acts 20.md

-And on the first day of the week, when we were assembled together to break bread [[^a]the Lord's Supper], Paul discoursed with them, intending to leave the next morning; and he kept on with his message until midnight.
+And on the first day of the week, when we were assembled together to break bread [the Lord's Supper], Paul discoursed with them, intending to leave the next morning; and he kept on with his message until midnight.